 :: ParamList :: exec w1.GetBlogInfo @DomainName = '.com' , @Language = 'en-US' , @BusinessUnit = 'OP' , @BlogCategory = '__ALL__' , @BlogType = 'Research' , @BlogURL = 'water-flosser-vs-antibiotics-gum-disease-genovesi-abstract-2014' , @Brand = '__ALL__' ,

 Assess the efficacy of daily Waterpik®Water Flossing in comparison to subgingival minocycline treatment for subjects with moderate to severe periodontitis.

-Both the Waterpik® Water Flosser and minocycline treatment groups experienced a significant reduction in all clinical parameters tested at 30 days.
+Both the Waterpik® Water Flosser and minocycline treatment groups experienced a significant reduction in all clinical parameters tested at thirty days.
 The Water Flosser group reduced bleeding 81% vs. 76% for the minocycline group.
 Moreover, both procedures effectively reduced the typical parameters of periodontitis (bleeding on probing, pocket depth, and clinical attachment levels).
-Differences between the two therapies were not statistically significant for clinical parameters or bacterial suppression.

-The Waterpik®Water Flosser is an effective alternative to subgingival antibiotics for periodontal maintenance patients over a 30 day period.
+The Waterpik®Water Flosser is an effective alternative to subgingival antibiotics for periodontal maintenance patients over a thirty day period.